CUSTOMISING YOUR COLLECTION’S DESIGN¶

 any of the entities using that template, you will be able to see the Entity-specific datasets available.

-Add a contact form to a page¶
+Add a contact form to a page

 A Contact Form gives visitors an easy way to get in touch with you.
 You can quickly add a contact form to a page by including the code snippet <ContactForm/>

+.
+You may add additional text in HTML around the contact form, if you wish.
 Messages sent using the contact form will be delivered to the email address that is configured in your collection’s settings.
 Learn more about configuring forms.

-Add a submission form to a page¶
+Add a submission form to a page

 An intake or submission form allows visitors to submit a form that creates an unpublished/private entity in your database.